DOI-USGS/ale/README.md

 ```

 Keep in mind that you will need to clone the repository with the `--recursive` flag in order to
 retrieve the gtest submodule for testing.
-If you have already cloned without the `--recusive` flag,
+If you have already cloned without the `--recursive` flag,
 running the following command will retrieve the gtest submodule manually:
 ```bash
 git submodule update --init --recursive